Let Me Axe You a Question…

 I essentially told her that we were here to see the museum and we were going to see the museum so please move your walker (no joke) and allow us through.
 She did.
 I’m a tough guy, what can I say.

 When visiting this museum (which you should) bear in mind that it is very large – much, much larger than the typical town museum.
 Also bear in mind that you apparently a) must view it with a tour guide and b) cannot take pictures.
-Of course, before being admonished about this, I snapped off about five useful shots.
-Too bad that was only the first bit of the first room – and this place is three very large floors big!
+Of course, before being admonished, I snapped off about five useful shots.
+Too bad that was only the first bit of the first room – and this place is three very large floors big.

-The first room contains a Victorian living room scene, complete with the typical CT Museum creepy manequin display – as well as a working melodeon and a ton of period china.
-Nineteen museums into the Quest I think I’ve finally gotten used to these things.
-The blank stares of the fake humans gazed upon a rather large gift shop with all sorts of Canton and Collinsville stuff for sale.
+The first room contains a Victorian living room scene, complete with a very creepy mannequin display – as well as a working melodeon and a ton of period china.
+The blank stares of the fake humans gazed upon a rather large gift shop with all sorts of Canton/Collinsville stuff for sale.
 Hey, I dig Canton as much as the next guy, but really… do I need a Canton coffee mug to match my Canton dishtowels while checking the date on my Canton calendar?

-The Collins Company was founded in 1826 by two brothers, Samuel and David Collins and their cousing William Wells.
+The Collins Company was founded in 1826 by two brothers, Samuel and David Collins and their cousin William Wells.
 They were all in their 20’s at the time.
-They dammed up the Farmington River, chopped down treas for charcoal, later scored a coup with the Canal Line Railroad and went on to be an incredible success, pulling in over one million dollars by 1870.
+They dammed up the Farmington River, chopped down trees for charcoal, later scored a coup with the Canal Line Railroad and went on to be an incredible success, pulling in over one million dollars by 1870.

 It really does house some really cool stuff – stuff that you’d expect at a Smithsonian but certainly not at a town museum in central CT.
 Their brochure states they have “One of the largest collections of Victoriana under one roof in the nation.”
 If tools and the machines that made them are considered “Victoriana,” I’ll have to agree.
 This museum is impressive.

-I bet you also didn’t know that besides the six bowling alleys, this building also contained a 75 foot long rifle range and all sorts of other leisure accomodations.
+I bet you also didn’t know that besides the six bowling alleys, this building also contained a 75 foot long rifle range and all sorts of other leisure accommodations.